-It is critical at the start of Year 9 to map out a mathematics pathway through to Year 12.
-This must include a careful consideration of electives as decisions made in Year 9 can limit options in Years 11 and 12.
+It is important at the start of Year 9 to consider a mathematics pathway through to Year 12.
+This should include careful consideration of electives, as decisions made in Year 9 can limit options in Years 11 and 12 for the more challenging Mathematics subjects.

 The Mathematics and Elective Mathematics courses taught in Years 9 and 10 equip students equally well for TCE or IB studies.
 Students who enrol for the IB Diploma in Years 11 and 12 are required to study a Mathematics subject.
 Intending IB students with their sights set on Analysis and Approaches Standard Level or Analysis and Approaches Higher Level should select Mathematics Extended as elective subjects in Years 9 and 10.
-Applications and Interpretations Standard Level should be accessible to students who do not go beyond the mainstream Mathematics syllabuses in the High School.
+Applications and Interpretations Standard Level should be accessible to students who do not go beyond the mainstream Mathematics syllabuses in the High School but perform strongly.

-For the TCE, students intending to take Mathematics Methods 415 in Year 11 should also select Mathematics Extended in Year 9 and Year 10.
+For the TCE, students intending to take Mathematics Methods 415 in Year 11 should also select Mathematics Extended in Year 9 and Year 10